Open Rehearsal / Guest Performer Guidelines:

 Before deciding to take advantage of an Open Rehearsal please be sure to review the following:

 The learning curve is steep but not difficult.
-You'll learn a TON the first session!
+We guarantee you'll learn a ton!

-2) Are you okay with the concept of "rewarding" versus "fun?"
+2) Are you on-board with the concept of "rewarding" versus "fun?"

-3) Are you willing to share the stage at the next Deaf Bunnys show?
+3) Are you willing to take the stage at the next Deaf Bunnys show?

-4) Do you have at least one black-on-black outfit?
+4) Do you have at least one cool black-on-black outfit?

 Equipment you won't need.